LesleyLai/blog/src/content/blog/moocs/en.md

 tags:
   - learning
   - personal
+description: "In this post, I share a curated list of online courses that I found both enjoyable and insightful."
 ---

 My journey of learning from online courses started in 2013, and over the years I took a lot of them, abandoning even more along the way.
 Nevertheless, I've found online courses to be far more accommodating for self-study compared to traditional books.